Rangitata River: History

 On 23 December 1999, Fish and Game New Zealand lodged an application for a water conservation order on the Rangitata River.
 In June 2006, the water conservation order was gazetted.

 A locomotive, DC 4686, ended up completely submerged in the river on 4 January 2002, after floodwater undermined a stopbank supporting the railway line, causing a derailment.

+In April 2024 a pier of the rail bridge washed away due to heavy rain, which caused the bridge to sag, and was temporarily closed, reopening with a temporary pier a fortnight later, on 26 April.